Baby Carrier Weight Limits

 7-35 lbs

-Ideal for newborns & infants
+Ideal for newborns & infants, can be used up to toddlers

 Front inward facing heart to heart, hip, or back carry